1. The name of the Club is the “SEASIDE TENNIS CLUB INC.” (hereinafter called “the Association”).

 d.
 No member can vote at any meeting unless he is a full paying member and his subscription and all amounts of money due by him to the Association have been paid.

 e.
 The Committee shall be empowered if they think fit to make regulations for enabling members unable to be present, to vote at any meeting in writing.

 a.
 There may be various classes of membership of the Association.

 b.
 The Committee shall be empowered if they think fit to determine classes of membership and to make regulations for determining eligibility criteria for the various classes of membership over and above that prescribed in clause 4 of the Constitution.

 c.
 Every candidate for membership shall be nominated by two members on the form provided.
 A candidate must be known personally to both the proposer and the seconder.
-The Secretary shall post up an display in a conspicuous place in the Association premises an keep posted up an displayed the names and addresses of all persons nominated for at least fourteen (14) days prior to the election.
+The Secretary shall post up a display in a conspicuous place in the Association premises and keep posted up an displayed the names and addresses of all persons nominated for at least fourteen (14) days prior to the election.
 The election shall be by ballot of the members of the Committee.
-If a candidate receives as excess of twenty-five (25%) percent adverse votes in any such ballot, he shall not be elected.
-On the election of each candidate the Secretary shall notify the same to him and furnish him with a printed copy of the Constitution and Rules.
+If a candidate receives as an excess of twenty-five (25%) percent adverse votes in any such ballot, he shall not be elected.
+On the election of each candidate, the Secretary shall notify the same to him and furnish him with a printed copy of the Constitution and Rules.

 d.
 Members of the Association shall be members who shall attain eligibility to apply for membership in the manner, prescribed in clause 4 of the Constitution.

 7. Entrance Fees & Subscriptions

 a.
 The annual subscription of members shall be determined at the Annual General Meeting and shall be in respect of the period commencing the first day of October after the Annual General Meeting and concluding on the thirtieth day of September of the subsequent year.